frankData612/data_612/README.md

 2- baseballdatabank-master

-  - These data are collected from [Sean Lahman](http://www.seanlahman.com/about/) including the latest CSV format version.
+  - These data are collected from [Sean Lahman](http://www.seanlahman.com/about/) including the latest csv format version.
 There are two folders inside the 'baseballdatabank-master' folder, the 'core' folder and the 'upstream' folder.
-In the 'core' folder are located most of the database tables formated as CSV files, plus a 'readme' text file explaining the tables.
+In the 'core' folder are located most of the database tables formated as csv files, plus a 'readme' text file explaining the tables.
 The 'upstream' folder contains the 'Teams.csv' table.
 You can [download the latest version](http://www.seanlahman.com/baseball-archive/statistics/) of the data into your own local machine directly from Sean's site.

+3- Stock data

+  - Dataset is provided by the (author](https://github.com/tonysla) of the ["Easy And Fun With BeautifulSoup"](https://github.com/tonysla/Easy-And-Fun-With-BeautifulSoup).
+There are two identical datasets of stock data, one as a csv format and the other as an excel type.
+Data are extracted from the Yahoo Finance website and include 90 days of data from November 21, 2019 until April 28, 2020.
+Data are row, current and very good to work with, meaning ideal for learning purposes.